crunchdao/stochastic-chaos/paper/paper.md

 header-right: "Page \\thepage"
 footer-left: "Interplay between Chaos and Stochasticity in Celestial Mechanics"
 footer-right: "CrunchDAO"
-abstract: "This work is focused on the development of an open-source Julia-based repository for the analysis of chaos in dynamical systems, in particular for systems described by ordinary and stochastic differential equations, using Finite-Time Lyapunov exponents (FTLE). in particular for systems described by ordinary and stochastic differential equations, using Finite-Time Lyapunov exponents (FTLE).
+abstract: "This work is focused on the development of an open-source Julia-based repository for the analysis of chaos in dynamical systems, in particular for systems described by ordinary and stochastic differential equations, using Finite-Time Lyapunov exponents (FTLE).
 The novel application of this scalar field for stochastic processes allows one to generalize the definition of chaos in a probabilistic sense.
-This probabilistic generalization is useful for both of uncertainty quantification, and robust trajectory design.
-Bifurcating phenomena and invariant sets in time-dependant dynamical systems are discussed, particularly in the context of Lagrangian coherent structures. "
+This probabilistic generalization is useful for both uncertainty quantification and robust trajectory design.
+Bifurcating phenomena and invariant sets in time-dependent dynamical systems are discussed, particularly in the context of Lagrangian coherent structures. "
 ---

 \section{Introduction}

-Chaotic behavior is omnipresent in celestial mechanics dynamical systems and it is relevant for both the understanding and leveraging the stability of planetary systems, inner solar system in particular \cite{celletti}.
+Chaotic behavior is omnipresent in celestial mechanics dynamical systems and it is relevant for both the understanding and leveraging the stability of planetary systems, the inner solar system in particular [@celletti].
-The quantification of the probability of impacts of near Earth objects after close encounters with celestial bodies; the possibility of designing robust low energy transfer trajectories, not limited to invariant manifolds but also leveraging the weak stability boundary for the design of the ballistic captures trajectories in time-dependent dynamical systems; the characterization of diffusion processes in Nearly-Integrable Hamiltonian systems in celestial mechanics.
+The quantification of the probability of impacts of near-Earth objects after close encounters with celestial bodies; the possibility of designing robust low energy transfer trajectories, not limited to invariant manifolds but also leveraging the weak stability boundary for the design of the ballistic captures trajectories in time-dependent dynamical systems; the characterization of diffusion processes in Nearly-Integrable Hamiltonian systems in celestial mechanics.